Woman kicked and punched Cahokia police officer during arrest, charges say

 Smith punched Cahokia Detective Kyle Puckett in the face, kicked him in the groin and leg and scratched him in the arm while fighting him and Cahokia Officer Shawn Hunt on Saturday as they tried to arrest her, charges say.

 Smith has 116 prior charges in various St. Clair County cities, according to court records.
-Her previous convictions include assault, obstruction of justice, disorderly conduct, breech of peace and failure to comply/interfering with a police officer.
+Her previous convictions include assault, obstruction of justice, disorderly conduct, breach of peace and failure to comply/interfering with a police officer.

-Smith was in custody at the St. Clair County jail as of Tuesday morning with a bail of $75,000.
+Smith was in custody at the St. Clair County Jail as of Tuesday morning with a bail of $75,000.

 Comments